 CP 4: CANCER CARE SERVICES: Lead Director - Mrs Deborah Burns, Director of Acute Services From April 2013, ensure that 95% of patients urgently referred with a suspected cancer begin their first definitive treatment within 62-days (from date of referral).
-(No change envisaged in 2014/2015 CP draft targets) Baseline: 97.73% (cumulative April 2012 - January 2013) TDP Assessment: Likely to be achieved with some delay/partially achieved standard: 95% Comments: Reporting two months in arrears against the 62-day standard.
+(No change envisaged in 2014/2015 CP draft targets) Baseline: 97 Baseline:97.73% (cumulative April 2012 - January 2013)TDP Assessment:Likely to be achieved with some delay/partially Standard: Comments: Reporting two months in arrears against the 62-day standard.
 Performance against the 62-day standard is based on completed waits ie. those patients that have had their cancer confirmed and who have received their first definitive treatment.
 In January (88.24%) performance has improved in comparison to December (83.52%) with 7 patients in excess of the 62 day target; 3 internal patients (1 Urology; 1 Haematology; 1 Lung) and 4 external (2 Lung; 1 Head and Neck; 1 Lower GI).
 Cumulative performance at the end of January demonstrates Regional position of 82% with SHSCT performance at 89%.
 Performance across the 5 Trusts ranges from 77% (SEHSCT) to 91% (WHSCT).
 HSCB continue to focus on those patients still in the cancer pathway to ensure no actively waiting patient is waiting in excess of day 85 (D85).
-At the end of January 2 patients (both Urology) were in excess of 85-days with 7 in excess of 85-days at the end of February.
-Urology medical manpower issues continue to impact on performance and whilst the Trust has been successful in recruiting a replacement 5th Consultant post the loss of middle grade staff and GPwSI continues to impact.
-100% 90% 80% 70% 70% 0% 60% 0% 30% 0% 20% 0% 10% 0% 0% 0% The second secon Monthly Position: Monthly Apr May Jun Jul Aug Sept Oct Nov Dec Jan Feb Mar Assess Trend 93.75% 95.96% 81.58% 92.39% 89.53% 91.89% 85.71% 92.63 83.52% 88.24% A 1 draft targets) Baseline:67.2% (<13-weeks @ 31 March 2013)172 (>30-weeks @ 31 March 2013)TDP Assessment:Achievable dependent upon additional funding Target:70% <13-weeks and 0 >30-weeks; rising to 80% <13-weeks and 0 >26-weeks Comment/Actions: Performance in February has remained fairly static at 70.9% in comparison to 71.4% at the end of January.
-The number of patients waiting in excess of the 26-week backstop has slightly increased 263 in comparison to 237 at the end of January.
-Performance at the end of January demonstrates a Regional position of 64% of patients waiting less than 13-weeks.
-Regionally the total number of patients waiting in excess of 13-weeks was 17,391 with the SHSCT equating to 1,765 (10%) of this.
-The volume of patients in excess of 13-weeks ranges across the 5 Trusts from 777 (SEHSCT) to 11,300 (BHSCT).
-Regionally the total number of patients waiting in excess of 26-weeks was 5,322 with the SHSCT equating to 237 (4%) of this.
-The volume of patients in excess of 26-weeks ranges across the 5 Trusts from 149 (SEHSCT) to 3,905 (BHSCT).
-In respect of patients waiting in excess of 13-weeks there is a total of 1770 patients.
-219 of these relate to specialty areas that require to achieve 13-weeks by March 2014, whilst the remaining 1551 relate to specialty areas where the backstop target has been agreed as a maximum of 26-weeks.
-Specialties which did not achieve 13- weeks but achieved the 26 week backstop include: Breast Surgery; ENT; Gynaecology; Community Dentistry; Ophthalmology; Gastroenterology; Neurology.
-At the end of January the following specialties were in excess of the maximum 26- week backstop: General Surgery - 14 patients - longest wait 33-weeks Urology - 220 patients - longest wait 28-weeks (under validation) Rheumatology - 8 patients - longest wait 30-weeks (under validation) Orthopaedics - 6 patients - longest wait 34-weeks (under validation) $ \begin{array}{c} 300 \\ 250 \\ 200 \\ 150 \\ 100 \\ 50 \\ 0 \\ \hline \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\$
+At the end of January 2 patients (both Urology) were in excess of 85- days with 7 in excess of 85-days at the end of February.
+Urology medical manpower issues continue to impact on performance and whilst the Trust has been successful in recruiting a replacement 5 th Consultant post the loss of middle grade staff and GPwSI continues to impact.
+Monthly Position: Month Monthly Trend Apr May Jun Jul Aug Sept Oct Nov Dec Jan Feb Mar Assess Trenu 93.75% 95.96% 81.58% 92.39% 89.53% 91.89% 85.71% 92.63% 83.52% 88.24% Α 1